Loved One Slip and Fall in a Nursing Home?

 When Is a Liable Nursing Home for a Fall?

 - The existence of a legal duty.
-This is usually easy to prove, as nursing homes and their staff have a duty to keep their patients reasonably safe in their environment while under the direct care of the facility.
+Nursing homes and their staff have a duty to keep their patients reasonably safe in their environment while under the direct care of the facility.

 - The nursing home or a staff member did not meet the obligations of their duty.
 For example, a staff member may improperly lift a patient, causing injury.
 In other circumstances, staff may mop the floor but fail to ensure the area is completely dry before residents enter it.